AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `docker stop nginx-sample` {{ execute }}

 Let's try revisiting the URL, http://LABSERVERNAME, in your browser.
-It should show an error that the site cannot be reached, indicating the container is stopped and no longer accessable.
+It should show an error that the site cannot be reached, indicating the container is stopped and no longer accessible.

 *Note:* You may need to click the refresh button if the **"Welcome to nginx!"** page is still showing, as it may be cached.